Ifram3/roadmap.sh-projects/Frontend Projects/Accessible Form UI/README.md

 - **Color Contrast**: Ensure that the color contrast between text and background is sufficient to meet WCAG (Web Content Accessibility Guidelines) standards, making the form readable for users with visual impairments.

-- **Interactive Elements**: Make sure that the button to show/hide the password is accessible via keyboard and screen readers, providing clear feedback on the current state (e.g., “Password is hidden” or “Password is visible”).
+- **Interactive Elements**: Make sure that the button to show/hide the password is accessible via keyboard and screen readers and provides clear feedback on the current state (e.g., “Password is hidden” or “Password is visible”).

 Once done, you can test the form UI using a screen reader or browser extensions like Axe or Lighthouse to check for accessibility issues and make necessary adjustments.